CDRH/datura/docs/clear_index.md

 ./scripts/shell/es_delete_index.sh name_of_index
 ```

 Be careful, as the above will wipe out all types from an index.
-For example, if you run in on the "api" index, you will lose every project ever.
+For example, if you run in on the "api" index, you will lose every collection ever.